MichaelOryan/Mastermind-Fortran/README.md

 <h2>Preface</h2>

-This is the first assignment for writing Mastermind which was to be done in an iterative language.
-In this case FORTRAN.
+This is the first assignment for writing Mastermind which was to be done in an imperative paradigm.
+In this case the language FORTRAN was used.

 <h2>Problem Description</h2>